thornberrypie/rave-php-coding-test/README.md

-# Rave Build Coding Test Environment
+# Rave Build PHP Coding Test
-Welcome to the Rave Build Coding Test environment!
+Welcome to the Rave Build PHP Coding Test!
 This repository should contains everything you need for our coding interview.

 ## Installation
 1. Clone this Git repository